johncai117/Meta-Fine-Tuning/README.md

 ## Datasets
 The following datasets are used for evaluation in this challenge:

-## Codebase
+### Codebase
-The codebase is from the Challenge's Github https://github.com/IBM/cdfsl-benchmark [1], while the GNN function was taken and modified from https://github.com/hytseng0509/CrossDomainFewShot.
+The codebase is from the Challenge's Github https://github.com/IBM/cdfsl-benchmark [1], while the GNN function was modified from https://github.com/hytseng0509/CrossDomainFewShot.
 [2]

 ### Source domain: